wp-plugins/geodirectory/readme.txt

 * 12 widgets and 12 widget areas.
 * 2 different Google Maps widgets with ajax loading custom markers for as many categories as you wish.
 * It features a built in user reviews system, send to friend and business enquiry forms.
 * The default search widget allows you to also search by zip code or location name.
-Listings can be filtered by rating, reviews or date.
+Listings can be filtered by proximity, rating, reviews or date.
 * Our optimized database structure allows for hundreds of thousands of businesses to be listed.
 * GeoDirectory is 100% WPML compatible for multilanguage directories.
 * GeoDirectory is multisite compatible.
+* New Theme Compatibility admin page to make it easier to set GD to properly work with any theme.
 * New set of Shortcode available
+* New Yelp Like Best of Widget

 = GDF - Directory Theme Framework =